-How will the system work with the Public Information Act if someone wants to see an electronic record/case?
+How will the system work if someone wants to see an electronic record/case?

 How do you foresee a paper summons being served on a defendant?
 Would a sheriff still serve?

-Documents can be electronically served, however any documents required by rule or statute to be served by a sheriff – will continue to be served by the sheriff.
+Initial pleadings and any documents required by rule or statute to be served by a sheriff must still be served by the sheriff in paper form.

 What computer resources are required to e-file?

 Electronic filing requires internet access and a word processor capable of creating pdf documents.
 A scanner is necessary to file documents that are not prepared by the filer using a word processor.

 MDEC is being rolled out systematically.
 At the current time, the state roll out is anticipated to be completed in 2021.

 How will the new case management change the way different Courts communicate with each other?

 The new case management system will provide a single solution for Appellate, Circuit and District Courts that will facilitate electronic communications of case information between the aforementioned court levels.
 For the first time, courts in different counties will communicate in the same system.

 What type of access will be available for criminal records?